 It is worth noting, that there is much debate amongst academics and dramatists as to whether the ghost is really a representation of the deceased King, or in fact, a figment of young Hamlet’s imagination.
 Once again, Shakespeare has used the concept of a ghost to drive an entire narrative.
 The existence of the ghost reveals much about the inner workings of the living characters as it does about the deceased King himself.

-Moving through Shakespeare’s years and beyond, ghosts become a literary genre of their own in the Victoria era.
+Moving through Shakespeare’s years and beyond, ghosts become a literary genre of their own in the Victorian era.

 Writer and social critic, Charles Dickens, was hugely influential in establishing the popularity of the ghost story.
 From David Copperfield to Oliver Twist, he created some of the most famous fictional characters of all time.

-In 1843, Charles Dickens wrote the first of his Christmas stories, A Christmas Carol, which follows the journey of Ebeneezer Scrooge from miserly money-lender to a kind and loving man.
-Told in five chapters, or ‘staves’ as Dickens called them, Scrooge is visited by four spirits on Christmas Eve, each of whom open his mind to the world around him.
+In 1843, Charles Dickens wrote what is probably the most famous ghost story of all time, A Christmas Carol, which follows the journey of Ebeneezer Scrooge from miserly money-lender to a kind and loving man.
+Told in five chapters, or ‘staves’ as Dickens called them, Scrooge is visited by four spirits on Christmas Eve, each of whom opens his mind to the world around him.